THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 • Date and time of retrieval

-• Information about the browser type and version browser used
+• Information about the browser type and the version of the browser used

 • Information about the operating system used